WiensWare/AdminScripts/README.md

 * UserReport.ps1 - Creates CSV of user account info.
 Useful for auditing inactive accounts.
 * Invoke-USMT.ps1 - Remotely runs USMT (User State Migrtion Tool) on a source and destination computer.
 * Find-BigOldFiles.ps1 - Generates a report on large and old files.  (i.e. the ones that need to be cleaned up!)
+* GetPathSize.ps1 - Generates a spreadsheet of specified directories and sizes